GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/bias.rst

 run, create the bias, then copy the processed bias to the directory where we will store the processed calibrations.

-In this tutorial, the processed bias will be stored there as well as the sensitivity function.
+In this tutorial, the processed bias will be stored in a different directoy, same for the sensitivity function.
 The motivation for storing the processed calibration safely out of ``redux`` is that later on, if we decide to restart the science reduction from scratch, we can just delete everything in ``redux`` knowing that the master bias and the sensitivity